AdobeDocs/experience-manager-learn.en/help/foundation/security/develop-for-cross-origin-resource-sharing.md

 ### Caching CORS resposne headers

-To allow the caching and serving of CORS headers on cached content, add following [/clientheaders configuration](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en#specifying-the-http-headers-to-pass-through-clientheaders) to all supporting AEM Publish `dispatcher.any` files.
+To allow the caching and serving of CORS headers on cached content, add following [/cache /headers configuration](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en#caching-http-response-headers) to the AEM Publish `dispatcher.any` file.

 ```
 /publishfarm {